Is Delaware a Good Place to Retire? What You Need to Know

 • Limited Public Transit – Retirees who want to live a car-free lifestyle may find this difficult in Delaware.
 Even the major cities in the state have very limited options.
 The need to rely on a personal vehicle can increase living costs and also limit accessibility options for individuals who are unable to or prefer not to drive.

-Rehoboth Beach on a sunny day.
+Rehoboth Beach on a sunny day in Delaware, a good place to retire.

-The entire state of Delaware lies in a humid subtropical climate zone, which means residents can expect four distinct seasons with long, hot summers and cool to cold winters.
-Generally, the state has a moderate climate year-round.
 As a coastal state, the Atlantic Ocean has a significant effect on the climate of Delaware.
 Cities further inland experience higher and lower average temperatures, less mild weather, and less precipitation throughout the year compared to ones along the coast.
-Even though it is such a small state, there are also notable climate differences between the southern and northern regions, with the latter being cooler and wetter.
+Even though it’s such a small state, there are notable climate differences between the southern and northern regions, with the latter being cooler and wetter.

 Average Temperatures

-In the winter, the temperature averages range from 25 to 45 degrees, though freezing temperatures are rare during the day.
+In the winter, the temperature averages range from 27 to 45 degrees, though freezing temperatures are rare during the day.
 The yearly temperature averages fluctuate along with the seasons, with January being the coldest month and July the hottest.

 Weather Conditions